-Composer, trombonist and band leader Major Glenn Miller (1904-1944) has been called the father of modern military music.
+Composer, trombonist and bandleader Major Glenn Miller (1904-1944) has been called the father of modern military music.
 During World War II, Miller's Army Air Force Band entertained more than a million troops.
 Missing in action since December 15, 1944, Miller was eligible for a memorial headstone in Arlington National Cemetery as a service member who died on active duty and whose remains were not recovered.
-At his daughter's request, a stone was placed in Memorial Section H, Grave 464-A in April 1992.
+At his daughter's request, a stone was placed in Memorial Section H, Site 464-A in April 1992.

 From 1939 to 1941, the Glenn Miller Orchestra was America's most popular band.
 Miller received the first gold record ever awarded, honoring the 1,200,000th sale of "Chattanooga Choo-Choo."
 The famous band leader supported the U.S. armed forces through radio broadcasts and performances nationwide.
 He also gave free records and radio-phonographs to U.S. military camps.